yacosta738/WalletWise/README.en.md

 a single tree that will allow us to easily generate dependencies, also minimizing possible errors, because each module is limited.

-To do this, only an object called [io.afalabarce.template.kmm.core.di.CoreDependencyInjection] is generated. which provides, like the rest of the dependency objects, the implementation of the interface [io.afalabarce.template.kmm.core.common.di.KoinModuleLoader].
+To do this, only an object called [com.astrum.wallet.wise.core.di.CoreDependencyInjection] is generated. which provides, like the rest of the dependency objects, the implementation of the interface [com.astrum.wallet.wise.core.common.di.KoinModuleLoader].

 Unlike what happens with the dependency injection of other modules, in this it is not necessary to add anything (except So, let's modify the architecture and add